|

 It has

-been described how nerve hearing loss can cause painful hearing.
+known that nerve hearing loss can cause painful hearing.

 -